 Why Military Families Love Alexandria, VA: A Newcomer's Guide

 Military families new to Alexandria are in for an amazing experience; just ask the multitude of service members who consistently return to one of Washington, D.C.’s best communities.
 Don’t just take our word for it!
-Check out some the big accolades that came in during 2017 and 2018.
+Check out some big accolades that came in during 2020-2021.

 Despite the expensive real estate, there are hundreds of amenities available to make up for the cost of living.
 From commuting and working to the city’s central location for travel up and down the Eastern Seaboard, Alexandria has so much to offer military families.